Tornagrain

-Plans to expand Tornagrain into a community for more than 10,000 residents were submitted to planning authorities by the Moray Estate.
+In 2009, the Moray Estate submitted designs to planning authorities for a new community of more than 10,000 residents near the old hamlet of Tornagrain.
 Planning permission was granted for the building of 5,000 homes in September 2012.
-The development of the site will take place over many years.
 Developers claim Tornagrain is the first new town to be built in Scotland for more than 50 years.

+Moray Estates began building on the site in 2018, and is planning to continue until at least 2060.
+The 250th home was built in 2022, and a number of small businesses such as a supermarket, café, and pharmacy had taken up residency.
+However, concerns were raised around the provision of other key services, with a local primary school not opening until at least 2030.

 Transportation

 The hamlet is served by bus.
-The newly-constructed Inverness Airport railway station is close to Tornagrain.
+In 2023, Inverness Airport railway station was completed, which lies less than 1 mi northwest of Tornagrain.